 The school choir is open to pupils from Year 3 to Year 6.

-Choir is an afterschool club and runs on a Monday from 3.30pm to 4.15pm.
+Choir is an after-school club and runs on a Thursday from 3.30pm to 4.15pm.